Did you check your child’s credit card report?

 The Federal Trade Commission knocked identity theft as the top most source of consumer objections in its 2014 Consumer Sentinel Network Data Book released in February, for the 15th straight year.
 The agency also took down “large increase” in so-called “fraudster” scams- phone calls and emails from thieves claiming to symbolize the government as a way to steal money and data.

 Of course, this trend is not about the kids or just about the internet.

 Working grown-ups and seniors are also subjected to a large range of monetary dangers in person through emails and over the phones.
 Impostors identify and become accustomed to their targets’ personal habits with ease.
 That is the reason why illicit phone and person to person activities tend to engage older persons while digital crime has spread among younger people who usually spend most of their time online via desktop and handheld devices.

 So it’s the time to consider a family scam plan.

 You should be aware of chief types of scams.
 And also be aware of requests for Social Security or other definite account data over the phone and in person unless the person asking is trustworthy.
-These are known as ‘vishing’ scams which are similar to ‘pishing’ scams that involve fake emails, texts and websites used to illegally collect personal data.
+These are known as ‘vishing’ scams which are similar to ‘pishing’ scams that involve fake emails, texts, and websites used to illegally collect personal data.
 Be aware of calls from strangers as well.
-Make sure that all software security updates are installed immediately and passcodes are exclusive and updated on regular bases.
-Also sign-up for fraud alerts from banks, credit card issues or investment companies to get instant word of unusual activity on computer.
+Make sure that all software security updates are installed immediately and passcodes are exclusive and updated on regular basis.
+Also, sign-up for fraud alerts from banks, and credit card issue or investment companies to get instant word of unusual activity on the computer.